keras-team/keras-cv/.github/CONTRIBUTING.md

 ### Step 6.
 Merging

 Once the pull request is approved, a team member will take care of merging.

+## Contributing training scripts

+The KerasCV team is working to include a catalog of high-performing model training scripts for the models included in KerasCV.models and KerasCV.applications, and is welcoming contributions for these scripts.

+See [this example PR](https://github.com/keras-team/keras-cv/pull/618) which added an initial training script for DenseNets on ImageNet.
+Please follow the pattern of this training script in contributing your own script.
+New scripts should either:
+- Train a model or application for which we don't have a training script already
+- Include a meaningfully different training approach for a given model (e.g. a specific type of pretraining)

+Incremental improvements to training scripts are welcome, provided that they come with evidence of improved validation performance.

+When contributing training scripts, please include documentation to support decisions about training including hyperparameter choices.
+Examples of good documentation would be recent literature or a reference to a hyperparameter search.

 ## Setup environment